exercism/v3/languages/rust/reference/merge-strategy.md

   - We'll bring contributions to a high standard of quality through collaborative, iterative review.
   - We adopt a pessimistic merging approach.
 Think of maintainer reviews like the Rust compiler's feedback.
 The amount of feedback can feel overwhelming and frustrating.
 But we'll work with you to get it over the finish line!
 So keep up the good work.
 - Every pull request must have at least one "Approval", and no "Request Changes", from a track maintainer before it can be merged.
-- No maintainer can approve their own PR.
+- No maintainer can approve their own pull request.

 ## pull request workflow